Field Course: Geography

 This module is a week long, UK-based field course, which may contain residential field work.
 Students will undertake a series of field visits, which explore issues of man's exploitation of the environment, with particular reference to earth resources and other geographical themes.
 The module aims to provide students with opportunities to apply theoretical and technical methods to the field environment, and to appreciate how natural and socio-economic processes that might be regarded as 'general' are conditioned by the social and environmental character of a specific place.
 Inherent within the module, students will be required to undertake field study skills in order to make observations and collect quantitative and qualitative data.

 Grade D- to D+ The student displays a basic understanding of the principles and basic knowledge of subject.
-Relevant information is discussed to basic depth the written assignment and tasks.
+Relevant information is presented to a basic depth.
 Most of the key issues are identified but there may be some omissions or gaps in understanding.
 Links between theory and practice are not well developed.

 Grade A- and above The student demonstrates comprehensive knowledge of subject and clear ability to pull together various elements of the course material.
 Evidence of background reading.
-There are no major areas omitted and the student demonstrates an ability to critically analyse and evaluate relevant information.
-A clear, concise, descriptive style of presentation in the written assignment and tasks
+There are no major areas omitted and the student demonstrates a strong ability to critically analyse and evaluate relevant information.
+A clear, concise, descriptive style of presentation in the work presented.

 A practical understanding of field-based research methods in human and physical geography.